 Register now for the SATURN 2013 software architecture conference.

 We are happy to report today that Stephan Murer, IT chief architect at Credit Suisse, will deliver a keynote address at SATURN 2013, which will be held at the Minneapolis Marriott City Center in Minneapolis, Minnesota April 29 through May 3, 2013.

 Fourth International Workshop on Managing Technical Debt at ICSE 2013 San Francisco, California, May 20, 2013 Submission deadline: February 7, 2013 http://www.sei.cmu.edu/community/td2013/ The submission deadline for the Fourth International Workshop on Managing Technical Debtis fast approaching on February 7.
 We just learned that Steve McConnell, expert on technical debt, accepted our offer to be a featured speaker at the workshop.

-Here is the third in our series of blog posts at the SEI blog that provides lightly edited transcripts of remarks by SATURN 2012 panelists on the theme of “Reflections on 20 Years of Software Architecture.”
-The session was moderated by Rick Kazman of the SEI, and panelists were Linda Northrop of the SEI, Doug Schmidt of Vanderbilt University, Ian Gorton of Pacific Northwest National Lab, Robert Schwanke of Siemens Corporate Research, and Jeromy Carriere of X.commerce/eBay.
+Here is the fourth and final installment in our series of blog posts at the SEI blog that provides lightly edited transcripts of remarks by SATURN 2012 panelists on the theme of “Reflections on 20 Years of Software Architecture.”
+The session was moderated by Rick Kazman of the SEI, and panelists were Linda Northrop of the SEI, Doug Schmidt of Vanderbilt University, Ian Gorton of Pacific Northwest National Lab, Robert Schwanke of Siemens Corporate Research, and Jeromy Carriere.